mital/mcrux/trunk/trunk/Plugins/Socket/Socket/ReadMe.txt

 ========================================================================
-    DYNAMIC LINK LIBRARY : XMPP Project Overview
+    DYNAMIC LINK LIBRARY : Socket Project Overview
 ========================================================================

-AppWizard has created this XMPP DLL for you.
+AppWizard has created this Socket DLL for you.

-This file contains a summary of what you will find in each of the files that make up your XMPP application.
+This file contains a summary of what you will find in each of the files that make up your Socket application.

-XMPP.vcproj
+Socket.vcproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.

-XMPP.cpp
+Socket.cpp
     This is the main DLL source file.

 /////////////////////////////////////////////////////////////////////////////